Sharing in-depth product reviews via a multi-channel content strategy.

 It wasn’t long before I was a self-taught plant-based nutritionist.
 And because I was supplementing my athletic training with protein powders, I became quite savvy in what to look for in certain products.

-In fact, I became so savvy in vegan protein powders, that I start writing reviews and shooting short videos about the products I like, such as this one below:
+In fact, I became so savvy in the world of vegan protein powder, that I start writing reviews and shooting short videos about the products I like, such as this one below:

 In addition to videos, I would write long-form review posts that captured everything from the nutritional profile, taste, and average cost.
 I published all this content on the vanity domain VeganProteinPowder.reviews.
 Although I sold the site and all of its content in early 2019, you can still see most of it via the Wayback Machine.

-Between the product review posts on VeganProteinPowder.reviews, the video reviews, and referral traffic from guest blog submissions on other sites, the multi-channel content strategy was a success.
+Also worth mentioning are the tag pages that ranked for keywords like vegan protein powders without stevia, paleo-friendly protein powder, and other specific attributes.
+Between the product review posts and tag pages VeganProteinPowder.reviews, video reviews, and referral traffic from guest blog submissions on other sites, the multi-channel content strategy was a success.
 In just one year, the site’s traffic really started to take off to the point when it was generating between 70-80 users per day on average.

 Although the blog no longer exists, the YouTube channel continues to perform surprisingly well.
 It’s acquired over 150 subscribers and over 36k total views completely organically.